 So the next time someone asks you what’s a healthy fruit that lowers estrogen, you know it’s pomegranates.

 Cruciferous vegetables are one of the staples in the anti-estrogen diet.

-They all contain this compound called DIM (3’3 diindonylmethane) which helps your body to remove estrogen trough liver.
+They all contain this compound called DIM (3’3 diindonylmethane) and even more powerful compound IC3 (Iindole-3-Carbinol) which helps your body to remove estrogen trough liver.

 DIM isn’t even the only thing why cruciferous veggies are anti-estrogenic.
 Many of them also contain huge amounts of clorophyll (leaf green) which is also known for its estrogen reducing effects through improved liver health.
 Not to mention that most of the vegetables in the cruciferous family are also loaded with plant sterols (which furthermore lower estrogen).

 What are cruciferous vegetables?

 Answer: Broccoli, kale, brussel sprouts, artichokes, cauliflower, cabbage, bok choy, turnip, radish, watercress, and many more…

 Maca is called a herbal supplement, but, basically it’s food, like a super nutritious root vegetable, or a potato in steroids.